akalevich/wp-sypexgeo/readme.txt

-To specify a list of countries: [GeoCountry in=Belarus,Russia]Hello Belarus,Russia![/GeoCountry] To specify a list of regions: [GeoRegion in=Moscow]Hello Moscow Region![/GeoRegion] To specify a list of cities: [GeoCity in=Minsk,Brest,Kiev]Hello Minsk,Brest,Kiev![/GeoCity] If you want exclude some countries (regions, cities) use "out": [GeoRegion out=Minsk,Brest]Hello all, except Minsk,Brest![/GeoRegion]
+To specify a list of countries: [GeoCountry in=Belarus,Russia]Hello Belarus,Russia![/GeoCountry] To specify a list of regions: [GeoRegion in=Moscow]Hello Moscow Region![/GeoRegion] To specify a list of cities: [GeoCity in=Minsk,Brest,Kiev]Hello Minsk,Brest,Kiev![/GeoCity] To specify a list of cities: [geotext in=Yekaterinburg text="hello Yekaterinburg"] If you want exclude some countries (regions, cities) use "out": [GeoRegion out=Minsk,Brest]Hello all, except Minsk,Brest![/GeoRegion]

 == Changelog ==

+= 1.0 =
+* Added geotargeting using GET and COOKIE
+* Added geotext shortcode
+* Replaced regexp in add_shortcode
+* Added post button

 = 0.4 =
 * Added geotargeting using remote database